 You’re not going to get anywhere like that.
 Remember you now have a better understanding of yourself and how to do your job.
 The next mistake you make won’t be the same as the last.

 Those guys who yell at you, they aren’t getting there by playing it safe.
 They have taken their lumps along the way.
 But they didn’t let the experience beat them.

 The biggest mistake you will make is to just sit there and hope no one notices what you’re doing.

 Popular search terms for this article:

-how to fix a mistake, how to rectify a mistake, how to correct a mistake, How to fix mistakes, how to correct mistakes, fixing mistakes, fix mistakes, fixing a mistake, how to correct mistakes in life, how do you fix a mistake
+how to fix a mistake, how to rectify a mistake, how to correct a mistake, How to fix mistakes, how to correct mistakes, fixing mistakes, fix mistakes, fixing a mistake, how to correct mistakes in life, how to fix a mistake at work